ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/environment/cpp/README.md

 There are 2 ways to install the Cpp SDK's.

 1).
 Arduino IDE Library Manager.
 2).
 Github.

 ### Arduino IDE Library Manager

 Open the Arduino Library Manager:

 > Sketch >> Include Library >> Manage Libraries

-Search for and install both, Ark Cpp-Client and Ark Cpp-Crypto.
+Search for and install both, ARK Cpp-Client and ARK Cpp-Crypto.

 Be sure to install the "-arduino" versions as pictured.